Facilitating the Practice of Zen Buddhist Meditation

 Ancient Wisdom Combined with Modern Psychological Tools

 This work requires the support of others who are following the same path and feel the same desire to end suffering.
 Nobody can do it alone.
-Here you will find support for practice in the form of workshops, retreats, weekly virtual meditation groups, on-line classes, and one-on-one spiritual counseling
+Here you will find support for the practice in the form of workshops, retreats, weekly virtual and in-person meditation groups, on-line classes, and one-on-one spiritual counseling.